Portavita/portavita.github.io/_posts/2019-07-19-PostgreSQL_effective_io_concurrency_benchmarked.markdown

 # The setup

 PostgreSQL 9.6 on a Linux host.
+Hardware served by 32 cores

 In order to test on a bitmap heap scan, I created an ad-hoc table:
 ```